It's Time to Start Fall-Proofing Our Homes

-If you’re concerned about falling, think about getting an emergency response system.
+If you’re concerned about falling, think about getting one of our fall detection devices and medical alert systems.
 If you fall or need emergency help, you push a button on a special necklace or bracelet to alert 911.
 Please call Personal Living Alert at 1-833-563-0400, they have a wide assortment of medical alarm systems.

 Home Improvements Prevent Falls